mobilityDCAT-AP/controlled-vocabularies/README.md

 | Transport Mode | https://w3id.org/mobilitydcat-ap/transport-mode | ![1.0.0](https://img.shields.io/badge/-1.0.0-blue?style=flat) |
 | Update Frequency | https://w3id.org/mobilitydcat-ap/update-frequency | ![1.0.0](https://img.shields.io/badge/-deprecated-grey?style=flat) |

+### Contributing

 If you open an issue, please specify the name of the controlled vocabulary you refer to.
+If you would like to propose modifications to a controlled vocabulary, you can: i) download the Excel (.xlsx file in the related subfolder), (ii) apply modifications to the downloaded copy and (iii) open a pull request or attach the new version of the Excel to the issue.

 ### License